 Ritter also guided Hassett to a record-breaking 2008 season in her first year in charge of Minnesota's pitching staff.
 Hassett went 21-8 with a 1.82 earned run average that season.
 At the time, Hassett's 276 strikeouts were the third-most in a single season in Minnesota history, trailing only Ritter's totals of 311 during 2003 and 301 during 2002.

 During her four-year playing career with the Gophers (2001-04), Ritter became one of the most accomplished pitchers in program history.
-She still holds Minnesota's career records for strikeouts (1,122), innings pitched (921.1), games (173), wins (88) and shutouts (33), while ranking second for complete games (85).
-Her career strikeout mark ranks third all-time in the Big Ten and 14th in NCAA history.
-Ritter threw five career no-hitters for the Gophers, including two perfect games.
+She left the university with career records for strikeouts (1,122), innings pitched (921.1), games (173), wins (88), shutouts (33), and complete games (85).
+Her career strikeout mark ranked third all-time in the Big Ten and 14th in NCAA history.
+Ritter threw a record-tying five career no-hitters for the Gophers, including two perfect games.

 Ritter earned All-Big Ten honors all four years at Minnesota, including a first-team selection in 2003 when she posted 11 shutouts and what was then a single-season record 311 strikeouts.
 She also garnered NFCA All-Mideast Region accolades three times during her career and led the Gophers to the NCAA Regional Tournament two times (2002 and 2003).

 Prior to joining the staff at Minnesota, Ritter served as pitching coach at the University of Northern Colorado for the 2006 season and was an assistant at North St. Paul High School during 2005.
 After graduating from Minnesota in 2004 with a degree in kinesiology, she played and coached for one season in the Netherlands.
 Ritter also played one season in the National Pro Fastpitch League for the Texas Thunder, posting a 3-0 record with a 0.64 ERA.